Cyberlorians/Articles/AADAssessment.md

 ```

 ## Run the Scheduled Task ##

 1. Open the Scheduled Task and remove the schedule.
 Once removed, right-click and run.
+2. After the ST has been kicked off.
+The C:\Assessment\AAD folder will being to populate with a numerical folder.

 ## Verifying Data to the Log Analytics Workspace ##

-1. After the ST has been kicked off.
-The C:\Assessment\AAD folder will being to populate with a numerical folder.
-Once this beings, look at the Log Anayltics Workspace and start to verify that data is flowing.
+1. Confirm heartbeat in Log Anayltics Workspace and begin to verify that data is flowing.

 ```
 //Queries the Heartbeat table to locate installed LA or Azure Monitor Agents and if on-prem or in Azure